mladen/mladen/README.md

 For as long as I can remember, what I've wanted, probably more than anything - is to figure it all out.
 I've always been fascinated by how the world works, asking myself questions like, "Why are we here?", "What drives us and our actions?" etc.

-This curiosity also pulls me toward _discovering and learning about the principles that shape the universe and the laws of nature_.
+This curiosity also pulls me toward _discovering and learning about the principles that shape the universe and the laws of nature_.<br>
 Besides that, I also want to know myself better.
 That's a whole other journey, but it's fascinating too.
 In short - I’d describe myself as an introvert, but I genuinely enjoy engaging with people who share similar interests, ideas, and aspirations.

 On a _practical side_, I've always wanted to know how things work, why they do what they do, and how they could be better.
 I am deeply passionate about learning about all those things and currently apply my skills as a software engineer.